 1122 East Grove

 The Means family lived at 1122 East Grove until 1898, when Mrs. Means died.
 The home was purchased by Dr. J. Whitfield Smith, an eye and ear doctor from Lincoln, IL sometime after 1900.
-In 1897 Dr. Smith had a sanitarium built in the 600 block of Main Street.
-In 1902 Dr. Smith consulted with Arthur Pillsbury regarding this address.
-Records at the McLean county Museum of History indicate that Pillsbury did assign a project number to work for Dr. Smith.
+(In 1897 Dr. Smith had a sanitarium (private hospital) built in the 600 block of Main Street.)
+In 1902 Dr. Smith consulted with Architect Arthur Pillsbury regarding this address.
+Records at the McLean County Museum of History indicate that Pillsbury did assign a project number to work for Dr. Smith.
 This may indicate that Smith had changes made to the house or that this house was designed by Arthur Pillsbury.
+The Smith family lived in this house until 1951.

 Family connections were everywhere on this block of Grove Street!